 SPA RACE WINNERS

-The 2023 Belgian Grand Prix is the last race of Spa Francorchamps’ current F1 contract, meaning this could be the 56th and final time that the track appears on the calendar.
+The 2024 Belgian Grand Prix is the last race of Spa Francorchamps’ current F1 contract, meaning it could be the 56th and final time that the track appears on the calendar.

 Schumacher has the most Belgian Grand Prix victories